This article discusses the theory behind the Naive Bayes classifiers and their implementation.

 Consider a fictional dataset that describes the weather conditions for playing a game of golf.
 Given the weather conditions, each tuple classifies the conditions as fit(“Yes”) or unfit(“No”) for plaing golf.

-Here is a screenshot of the tabular representation of our dataset.
+Here is a tabular representation of our dataset.

 The dataset is divided into two parts, namely, feature matrix and the response vector.